Make the Switch!

 Here’s a list of popular, yet unsustainably fished, favorites with their more ocean-friendly replacements.

-ATLANTIC BLUEFIN TUNA: replace with pole-caught Yellowfin tuna, Albacore, Wahoo
+BLUEFIN TUNA: replace with pole or troll-caught Yellowfin tuna, Albacore tuna, Wahoo

 Bluefin is the king of the sea.
 It is the fattiest, richest fish in the sea.
 Bluefin’s unique flavor contributes to its great appeal.
 However, we have eaten our way through this species’ ranks and have forfeited our ability to consume this fish.
 It is a taste that may be lost for many generations to come, maybe forever.
-However, in most preparations Bluefin can be substituted by pole-caught Yellowfin tuna which, although not quite as elegant, is a great eating experience.
-For preparations such as grilled tuna, try to seek out Albacore or even the tuna cousin Wahoo.
+However, in most preparations Bluefin can be substituted by pole or troll-caught Yellowfin tuna which, although not quite as elegant, is a great eating experience.
+For preparations such as grilled tuna, try to seek out pole or troll-caught Albacore or even the tuna cousin Wahoo.

-ATLANTIC FARMED SALMON: replace with King, Sockeye, Coho, Pink & Chum Salmon
+ATLANTIC FARMED SALMON: replace with Wild Alaska Salmon

 Substituting for farmed Atlantic Salmon is easy: look for the great quality salmon options from Alaska.
 All five species of Salmon from Alaska are great stand-ins for farmed salmon.
 Experiment with the different species to find the one that you like the best.
 King Salmon is the richest, Sockeye the gamiest, Coho the most balanced, Pink the lightest, and Chum is the most similar to farmed Atlantic Salmon in flavor.